BoneLee/shadowsocks2/README.md

 Then open browser.
 Firefox use autoproxy plugin(Chrome use switchsharp) and set socks5 proxy, proxy server is 127.0.0.1 ,port  is 1080.

+Then use proxy to browse the web site what you want to surf.

-**Be careful**
+**Be careful:**
 The config.json must be the same on the server and client.
-Then use proxy to browse the web site what you want to surf.